clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 \ask Using the two time markings, calculate the frequency (in repetitions per second) of the pattern you found.
 \end{itemize}

-The frequency you just found is called the *fundamental frequency*.
+The frequency you just found---the frequency of the shortest non-repeating pattern---is called the *fundamental frequency*.
 The fundamental frequency usually (but not always) corresponds to perceived pitch.
 As we will see now, sounds often contain many more frequencies, which can be discovered by looking at the spectrum.

 \begin{itemize}
 \ask Having analyze the fundamental frequency of \file{bassoon.wav} and frequency of \file{sine.wav}, can you now, more precisely, describe the similarity between the two sounds?